CacherApp/cacher-run-server/README.md

 **`run: (Function)`**

-Takes `command`, `filepath` and `args`.
-Returns a string that is run against the user's shell.
-For interpreted (non-compiled) languages, you'd generally have the function return `[interpreter] "${filepath}"`.
-For compiled languages, you'll need to compile the source file first before executing the binary.
+Takes as input `command`, `filepath` and `args` and returns a string to be executed on the user's shell.
+Rules matched against interpreted (non-compiled) languages generally return `[interpreter] "${filepath}"`.
+Rules matched with compiled languages will compile the source file first before executing the binary.

 Examples:
 ```javascript